 - How does she know it is a solvable problem?

-- How does the problem affect the end result of the job/task she is attempting to complete?
+- How does the problem affect the end result of the main job to be done?
+Be specific and measurable where possible.

-- What, if any, are the additional burden/costs incurred as a result of the problem affecting the job/task?
+- What, if any, are the additional burden/costs incurred as a result of the problem affecting the job to be done?

-- Based on that measurement, what is considered very bad?
+- Based on that/those measurement(s), what value is considered very bad?
 Not so bad?
 Average?
+Good?

-- What job/task was each group attempting to complete or perform?
+- What job to be done was each group attempting to complete or perform?

 - Are all of the groups you identified aware they are suffering from a problem?
-Why or why not?
+How so? or how not?

 - Which group(s) know this problem is solvable?